Russia and Iran use naval assets to bolster Syrian regime

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russia‚Äôs Syrian Power Play In Eastern Mediterranean".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russia‚Äôs Syrian Power Play In Eastern Mediterranean".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.